 - In the neighborhood zone for the school

-- Parent is an OUSD staff member who works at the school
+- Children of an OUSD staff member

 - Residents of Oakland